-We have audited Mississippi State Port Authority at Gulfport's, an agency of the State of Mississippi, compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Mississippi State Port Authority at Gulfport's major federal programs for the year ended June 30, 2012.
+We have audited Mississippi State Port Authority at Gulfport's, an agency of the State of Mississippi, compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Mississippi State Port Authority at Gulfport's major federal programs for the year ended June 30, 2013.
 The Mississippi State Port Authority at Gulfport's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the Mississippi State Port Authority at Gulfport's management.
-Our responsibility is to express an opinion on the Mississippi State Port Authority at Gulfport's compliance based on our audit.